 |Open or laparoscopic repair||Year||Patients having re-do inguinal hernia repair within 2 years||Total number of inguinal hernia primary repairs||Percentage of patients having re-do inguinal hernia repair within 2 years|

-This information was published in July 2018 and will be updated annually.
+This information was published in August 2019 and will be updated in August 2020.

 Esposito, C. et al. Laparoscopic Versus Open Inguinal Hernia Repair in Pediatric Patients: A Systematic Review.
 Journal of Laparoendoscopic & Advanced Surgical Techniques, 24, 811-818 (2014)